chris-me/notes/Microsoft_FTP_IIS.md

 ### Prerequisites / Install components

 * Create some local user accounts that will later be used to access the server w/ FTP
-* With the Server Manager Tool install the Role "Webserver (IIS) including Managment Tools
+* With the Server Manager Tool install the Role "Webserver (IIS)", including Managment Tools
 * One the details page, select FTP Server, FTP Service and FTP Extensibility

 ### Setup the basic FTP Site